 One of the reasons rabies has become so rare is the widespread usage of the rabies vaccine in dogs and cats.
 Before vaccinations became common in the United States, people would often become exposed to the virus after their dog or cat had come into contact with a rabid wild animal.
 Because of the vaccine, the last case of a rabid dog in San Mateo County was in 2013.
-Currently, 90% of all exposure cases nation-wide are because of contact with wildlife.
+Currently, most exposure cases nation-wide are because of contact with wildlife.
 In other parts of the world, however, people are still exposed to rabies through contact with domestic animals, especially strays.
 People can be vaccinated for rabies, too – the modern human rabies vaccine is similar to getting a flu shot (NOT a dozen shots in the abdomen, as is rumored), and can be given before or after exposure to rabies.

 4. Wild animals may have other diseases that look like rabies.

 If the disease is rare, why do so many people report seeing potentially rabid animals?
 Many diseases can cause similar symptoms to rabies.
 A shaking, circling or growling raccoon out in the daytime may be suffering from canine distemper or another kind of encephalitis.
 While wildlife in California are not likely rabid, animals may be carrying other diseases or parasites, so it’s still important to keep wildlife wild.
 Do not feed, water, or provide housing for wild animals around your home and do not attempt to approach or handle any wild animals you come across.